NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Getting started/windows.md

 2. Docker requirements.
 Details found under https://docs.docker.com/get-docker/
 3. If installing docker using WSL, atleast 20GB space recommended for WSL with Ubuntu

+## Quickstart
+### 1. Install Docker
+Install Docker from here: https://docs.docker.com/get-docker/
-{{< alert title="Note" >}}
+{{< alert >}}
 The docker installation will reboot your computer a few times and there might be warnings regardings WSL2 and this also might require a few more installation steps that unfortunatley differ for every system.
 Please get in touch if you are stuck and have a look at our troubleshoot page.
 {{< /alert >}}

-## Quickstart
-### 1. Install Docker
-Install Docker from here: https://docs.docker.com/get-docker/

 ### 2. Run Neurodesktop
 Use one of the following options to run Neurodesktop: